Facing Frequent Hair Loss or Pale Tongue or Smelly Feet?

 White marks on your nails are markers of calcium deficiency.
 Calcium is most important for bone formation and therefore, this deficiency must be addressed as quickly as possible.
 Include dairy products like milk in breakfast, homemade curd and/ or a glass of buttermilk in lunch and a glass of warm milk after dinner before you go to sleep.
 This will fulfill your calcium requirement for the day.
 If your nails are of spoon shape, it suggests an iron deficiency.
 So, include green leafy vegetables in your diet.

 Check out all these signs in your body which are mentioned above and if you find any, then immediately pay attention.
 Make positive changes in your diet and lifestyle.
-It would be beneficial to consult a qualified Dietitian before making major dietary changes
+It would be beneficial to consult a qualified Dietician before making major dietary changes

 Important Disclaimer & Medical Policy